michaeltatwit/TruckItFinal/README.md

 # TruckIt
-If unable to view this file correctly please refer to readme.pdf This entire folder can also be found at https://github.com/michaeltatwit/TruckItFinal which is identical.
+If unable to view this file correctly please refer to readme.pdf.
+This entire folder can also be found at https://github.com/michaeltatwit/TruckItFinal which is identical.
 ## Locations
 - Code for customer app is located in TruckIt-Customer-App/lib
 - Code for driver app is located in TruckItDriver/truckit/lib
+- firebase_options.dart configuartion file located in same lib folders above
 - pubspec.yaml configuration file located in TruckItDriver/truckit/pubspec.yaml and TruckIt-Customer-App/pubspec.yaml
 - Podfile configuration file located in located in TruckItDriver/truckit/ios/Podfile and TruckIt-Customer-App/ios/Podfile
 - images of database located in images folder
-2 configuration files required for each as there are 1 in each app.
+- Note that2 configuration files required for each as there are 1 in each app.
+- The large number of other configuration files in each project are automatically included in flutter framework.
+These were left untouched as they allow the code to be ran on different devices, so it is unneccessary and frowned upon to edit these.
 Located in this README are the following:
 - Project Goals
 - Core components